TheCodeKing/XDMessaging.Net/Usage.md

 #### Broadcast

-To send messages use the client to create an instance of `IXDBroadcast` for a particular transport mode.
+To send messages use the client to create an instance of `IXDBroadcaster` for a particular transport mode.
 Use the instance to then broadcast messages on a named channel.
 A channel is an arbitrary string chosen to represent a channel and are not case sensitive.

 	// Create our listener instance using HighPerformanceUI mode IXDBroadcaster broadcaster = client.Broadcasters